JebGoesBrrr/C-utils-library-libUTL/README.md

-# 2D Game Engine (SDL2 & C)
+# libUTL

-A simple 2D game engine, written in C, on top of SDL2
+A utils library with strings, generic contaienrs and config files, written in C.

 [Documentation](./doc/readme.md)